The Abortion Pill | Medical Abortion

 What is the abortion pill?

 Officially named RU-486, the pill is actually two drugs, mifepristone and misoprostol, and it’s taken in two separate doses (one at the clinic and one at home.)
 Another name for RU-486 is a medical or chemical abortion.
+While abortion remains illegal in Arkansas, Options is still your first step.

 How does it work?
 When is it taken?

 It is usually taken between 4-6 weeks but it is FDA approved up to 10 weeks after a woman's last menstrual period.
 The abortion pill is not an option for people with certain medical conditions or if the pregnancy occurs outside of the uterus.
+Note: It is not the same as emergency contraceptives.

 Can I order the abortion pill online?